wackyguydev/Early-Vulkan-Tech-Demo-3D/README.md

-This project was made using Vulkan 1.3 and C++, made in around 2 weeks.
+This project was made using Vulkan 1.3 and GLFW, the whole thing took me around 2 weeks.
 With features:

 -Basic Camera Movement
 -Simple Materials